failmap/failmap/docs/source/topics/usage/user_guide.md

 > Map > Configurations

 Below is a sample configuration that can help you getting started.
-Loading failmap for the first time, this sample configuration is included as a fixture.
+Loading Web Security Map for the first time, this sample configuration is included as a fixture.
 You can show any number of countries and organization types.

 ![Configurations](user_guide/configurations.png)